-Today about 43 percent of official statistics products are available in the Statistical Database.
-This percentage is unchanged compared to the previous year.
-However, coverage for some products has improved, due to increased content which in turn leads to increased possibilities for different compilations of results.
+Today, about 44 percent of the statistical products in the official statistics are available in the Statistics Sweden's Statistical Database.
+This is the same share as last year.
+However, coverage for some products has improved, due to increased content, which in turn leads to increased possibilities to different compilations of results.

-In addition to the Statistical Database, databases are maintained by other agencies, such as the National Council for Crime Prevention, the National Board of Health and Welfare, the National Agency for Education and the Swedish Board of Agriculture.
+In addition to Statistics Sweden's Statistical Database, databases are maintained by among others The National Council for Crime Prevention, the National Board of Health and Welfare, the National Agency for Education and the Swedish Board of Agriculture.